Chart Color Schemes

 Mount Annan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Mount Annan's population was approximately 19,482 as of November 2025.
-This figure represents an increase of 442 people since the 2021 Census, which reported a population of 19,040.
-The change is inferred from ABS data showing an estimated resident population of 19,501 in June 2024 and an additional 153 validated new addresses since the Census date.
-This results in a population density ratio of 1,475 persons per square kilometer, higher than average national locations assessed by AreaSearch.
-Natural growth contributed approximately 64.7% of overall population gains during recent periods.
+Mount Annan's population is around 19,482 as of Nov 2025.
+This reflects an increase since the 2021 Census which reported a population of 19,040 people.
+The change is inferred from the estimated resident population of 19,501 from the ABS as of June 2024 and an additional 153 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,475 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 64.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with the area expected to increase by 528 persons to 2041 based on latest numbers, reflecting a total increase of 2.8% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Examining future population trends, lower quartile growth of national statistical areas is anticipated, with the area expected to increase by 528 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population